Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: Discussion and Conclusion

-More broadly, the presence of a $\sim$442 TeV neutrino implies parent hadrons were accelerated to at least multi-PeV energies under the inferred shock and CSM conditions.
-Thus, SN 2023uqf highlights the early shock–CSM interaction phase as a plausible transient PeVatron window, in which collisionless acceleration can operate while the CSM density remains sufficiently large for efficient hadronic interactions.
+If IC-231004A were associated with SN 2023uqf, its \(\sim442\) TeV energy would require parent hadrons with at least multi-PeV energies.
+In our escape-limited fiducial model, SN 2023uqf highlights the early shock–CSM interaction phase as a plausible transient PeVatron window, in which collisionless acceleration can operate while the CSM density remains sufficiently large for efficient hadronic interactions.
 This interpretation is consistent with recent theoretical work arguing that interacting supernovae can accelerate nuclei to (super-)PeV energies during ejecta–CSM interaction \citep{2026arXiv260206410E}, while our study provides an event-specific, optical-anchored consistency test for SN 2023uqf and IC-231004A.

 Several caveats may delimit the strength of our conclusions.
+The maximum energy of parent hadrons in our fiducial calculation is escape-limited rather than fully loss-limited, as discussed in Section \ref{subsec:cr}, and a more complete treatment of energy losses will be needed for precise spectral-cutoff predictions.
 The neutrino yield depends on microphysical parameters (e.g., $\epsilon_p$, $\epsilon_B$) and on the CSM structure and ionization state, which affect both shock conditions and absorption at X-ray/radio wavelengths.
 We also note that the progenitor channel of Type Ibn supernovae may be diverse \citep[e.g.,][]{2025MNRAS.541.3748K,2025PASJ...77.1385M}.
 In addition, our treatment of nuclear primaries and the use of simplified hadronic production kernels introduce modeling systematics at the factor-of-few level.
 Future progress will therefore benefit from (i) earlier and deeper X-ray/radio follow-up to constrain CSM ionization and shock emergence, (ii) refined explosion-epoch constraints to sharpen the timing test, and (iii) continued IceCube alerts as well as additional ones from other neutrino telescopes, such as KM3NeT~\citep{2024EPJC...84..885K} and Baikal~\citep{2021Symm...13..377S}, enabling comparisons of observed event times between optical and neutrinos.
 With these developments, interaction-powered supernovae may become a quantitatively testable component of the high-energy neutrino sky.

 \begin{contribution} All authors contributed equally to this work. \end{contribution}

 \software{{\tt STELLA} \citep{1998ApJ...496..454B,2000ApJ...532.1132B,2006A&A...453..229B}}